aimclub/FEDOT/docs/source/basics/tabular_data.rst

     train = pd.DataFrame('train.csv')
     test = pd.DataFrame('test.csv')

-Initialize the Fedot object and define the type of modeling problem.
+Initialize the FEDOT object and define the type of modeling problem.
 In this case, problem is ``classification``.

 .. code-block:: python